Prairie Food Co-op Community Grocery

 Your generous donation will cover startup expenses to help us open the doors to our bright beautiful store!

-To reach our goal, we will need some to donate $20,000, $50,000, $100,000 or more.
-However, many hands make light work and every dollar gets us one step closer to offering local foods in a convenient one-stop shop.
+To reach our goal, we need some donors to step up with $20,000, $50,000, or even $100,000 or more.
+But every contribution makes a difference—many hands make light work, and every dollar gets us one step closer to offering local foods in a convenient, one-stop shop.

 Tax-Deductible Donations: 2 Options